 Between a tablespoon and four tablespoons of raw pumpkin flesh is usually a good amount, depending on the size and age of your dog, as well as their current state of health and digestive efficiency.

-Going too far in handing over raw pumpkin to your dog could cause some stomach upset, as your pet is not built to process such large amounts of food of this kind of material.
+Going too far in handing over the raw pumpkin to your dog could cause some stomach upset, as your pet is not built to process such large amounts of food of this kind of material.

 Keep these pumpkin doses small though, and you should get all of the perks and none of the drawbacks.